mulaicoding/.github/profile/README.md

 ## Welcome to Mulai Coding Inc. 👋
-Let's get cooking for high school scholars worldwide.
+Let us cook the tech for high school scholars worldwide.